 8 Reasons You Can't Pursue a Relationship

-A lot of young people wonder why they cannot pursue relationships with people they like.
+A lot of people wonder why they cannot pursue relationships with the people they like.
 Many of them start to believe there is something wrong with them, and let their self-esteem go down.
 The reality is relationships are something that happens naturally and spontaneously and usually people who are highly anxious about relationships and overly self-conscious tend to have more difficulties when meeting and connecting with people.

 1. You Are Too Self-Conscious